bkomuves/plonky2-verifier/commentary/Recursion.md

     ...
 }
 ```
-one thing to note is that if the "real" inner proof public input must be set to certain values, these must also be set in the dummy proof.
+One thing to note is that if the "real" inner proof public input must be set to certain values, these must also be set in the dummy proof.

 Lastly, the verifier data are set to the verifier data from the dummy circuit.
 Plonky2 automates setting the values for the dummy proof and verifier data targets using `DummyProofGenerator` so there is no need to keep track of the dummy proof targets.
 `DummyProofGenerator` simply implements a `SimpleGenerator` and calls `set_proof_with_pis_target` and `set_verifier_data_target`.
 This means that all the fields required by the recursive verifier (such as the Merkle cap commitments, openings, and the FRI proof components) are populated with dummy values.